SaamKoukpari/scheduler/README.md

 # Interview Scheduler

 This project introduced us to the React framework and is designed to enable students to book interviews with listed mentors from an api database.
-Students can select from a list of available weekdays, choose an available time slot and select the mentor they'd like to book an interview with.
+It is a single page app where students can select from a list of available weekdays, choose an available time slot and select the mentor they'd like to book an interview with.
+Tested with Jest and Cypress, users can also edit/delete booked interviews in a responsive manner.

 ## Setup